Bcicenas/personal_manager/README.md

 Simple web application to manage your tasks, shoppings lists and more

 # To do list
+ - Tasks
+ - Load more

 # Work in Progress
- - Registration using email
- - Registration Notifications
+ - Load more

 # Done Tasks
  - Basic FrontEnd
  - Create Shopping list